 - The weird premise alone is funny enough.
 Well, before the game goes into Cerebus Syndrome, that is.

-- The end of the puzzles in Zone 0.
-You end up in a room with... a dish of cat food.
+- After finishing the puzzles in Zone 0, you end up in a room with... a dish of cat food.
 The Judge is delighted and starts eating it.Judge: crunch nom nom crunch

 - In Alma in Zone 1, one of the Elsen who turns into a burnt, before the fight, says "I don't want to be burnt."
 After the fight, his last words are...Elsen: Well, crap.